Latin American Spanish vs Spain Spanish: 4 major grammar differences

 Language learners don’t usually look forward to studying grammar.
-I know when I began to study Spanish grammar in grade school it was complicated, detailed, and less than exciting.
-Spanish grammar is especially difficult because there are two general schools.
-Spain and Latin American Spanish grammar differ slightly in usage.
+I know when I began to study Spanish grammar in grade school it was complicated, detailed and less than exciting.
+Spanish grammar is especially difficult because there are two general schools: Latin American Spanish vs Spain Spanish, which of course, differ in use.
 Grammar is important though.
-Your ability to use the right grammar, especially if you learn Spanish at home or take online Spanish lessons, affects your real life Spanish interactions.
+Your ability to use the right grammar, especially if you learn Spanish at home or take online Spanish lessons, affects your real-life Spanish interactions.
 Grammar is where native speakers separate people who speak properly from people who make messy mistakes.

 The main thing that comes to mind with Latin American phonology is the lack of a “lisp”.
 In Latin American grammar, the pronunciation of the letter “z” is exactly the same as the letter s and even the letter c in some cases.
 When “z” is always pronounced with an English /s/ sound it’s called seseo.
 Latin American phonology has seseo as a main feature.